 Notes on the film

-This film has several versions: English (54 mins) and French (70 mins).
+This film has several versions: English with german or italien subtitles (54 mins) and French (70 mins).
 Under the title "Rotes Gold - das Geheimnisse der Tomatenindustrie" an additional 45 minutes, german dubbed TV version of 3SAT exists.

 This film is peppy, insightful, fitting, and very surprising on the theme of Global Food.
 However, explicit things are missing on ecology, so we list it under more movies.